The Pluralsight VS Code Extension allows you to quickly find answers to your coding questions right where you need them most.

 No. Your source code stays on your machine and is not sent to Pluralsight.

-For more information on your source code and how to limit shared data, please refer to the documentation in the Marketplace listing.
+For more information on your source code and how to limit shared data, please refer to the documentation in the marketplace (external site, opens in new tab).

-How do I hide a view I don’t want to see?
+How do I hide a content view I don’t want to see?

-By default, all views are visible.
+By default, all content views are visible in the extension.
 If you don’t want to see all of them, you can hide the ones you aren’t using.

-To hide a view, left click on the header of the Pluralsight extension tab.
+To hide a view, click the three horizontal dots button at the top of the Pluralsight extension tab.
 Uncheck any of the views you no longer wish to see.

 Follow this same process to make a view you’ve previously hidden visible again.